 You may be interested in reading Shooting Space - Architecture in Contemporary Photography (Elias Redstone), Architectural Photography: Composition, Capture and Digital Image Processing by Adrian Schulz or looking at Archdaily.com before joining the course.

 Beginner and Intermediate.
 You should be able to use your DSLR on manual settings and have basic knowledge of Photoshop and Lightroom.

 After you have completed this course you may want to build a larger body of work by taking Photography Portfolio or Documentary Photography - Seeing the World.
 Or you may want to learn more about Workflow and Adobe Lightroom or Adobe Photoshop for Photographers.

 Freya Najade received a Masters Degree with Distinction in Photojournalism and Documentary Photography from London College of Communication in 2009.
 She also holds a Masters Degree in Teaching, with Distinction.
-Since her graduation from LCC, Freya work on commission and on personal photographic long-term projects.
+Since her graduation from LCC, Freya works on commissions and on personal photographic long-term projects.

-Marcela Spadaro graduated top of the class from the Facultad de Arquitectura, Diseno y Urbanismo, UNL, Argentina.
+Marcela Spadaro graduated with distinction from the Facultad de Arquitectura, Diseno y Urbanismo, UNL, Argentina.
 She also holds a Postgraduate Diploma in Professional Practice and Management in Architecture, from The Bartlett School or Architecture UCL, and a Masters in Fine Art from Central Saint Martins College of Arts and Design.